CI Integration

 pre-commit hooks

-pydepgate ships two pre-commit hook IDs that integrate with pre-commit.
+pydepgate ships two pre-commit hook IDs.

-In your project’s .pre-commit-config.yaml:
+In .pre-commit-config.yaml:

 repos: